cade9522/Stack/README.md

 # Stack
-**Creating a stack and associated functions using a doubly linked list**
+**Create a stack and associated functions using a doubly linked list**

 ---
 ### Objective